Treatment for colon and rectal cancer

 - the stage of the cancer

-- the position of the cancer in the bowel
+- the position of the cancer in the colon or rectum

 It is important to talk about treatment options with your doctor.
 They can explain why they are suggesting a certain treatment plan and how the treatment may affect you.

-- Visit our bowel cancer forum to talk with people who have been affected by bowel cancer, share your experience, and ask an expert your questions.
+- visit our bowel (colon and rectal) cancer forum to talk to people who have been affected by bowel cancer, share your experience, and ask an expert your questions.

 Surgery

-Surgery to remove the cancer is one of the main treatments.
-If you have colon cancer, you will usually have the affected part of the colon removed.
+Surgery to remove the cancer is one of the main treatments for colon and rectal cancer.
+If you have colon cancer, the operation usually involves removing the part of the colon where the cancer is.
 If you have rectal cancer, the operation usually involves removing part or all of the rectum.

 For both colon and rectal cancer, the surgeon will also remove nearby lymph nodes.
 If the cancer has grown into tissue or organs nearby, the surgeon may remove parts of these too.

-Sometimes, surgery is used to help with symptoms.
-This may be if the cancer is causing a blockage in the bowel.
-Surgery can also be used to remove a cancer that has spread to a distant part of the body, such as the liver or lungs.
+Some people have surgery to remove a cancer that has spread to another part of the body, such as the liver or lungs.

 Chemotherapy